-If the complainant does not receive a determination of a complaint filed at the local level within sixty (60) days of filing or if either party is dissatisfied with the local hearing decision, an appeal may be made to the state.
-The request for review shall be filed within ten (10) days of receipt of the adverse determination or, if no determination is made within sixty (60) days, then at any time prior to the receipt of a determination from the local level.
-Staff will review and/or investigate, provide opportunity for a hearing, and the hearing officer will issue a decision within sixty days of the appeal to the state.
+If the complainant does not receive a determination on a complaint filed at the local level within sixty (60) days of filing or if either party is dissatisfied with the local hearing decision, an appeal may be made to the State.
+The request for review shall be filed within ten (10) days of receipt of the adverse determination or, if no determination is made within sixty (60) days, then at any time prior to receipt of a determination from the local level.
+Staff will review and/or investigate, provide opportunity for a hearing, and the hearing officer will issue a decision within sixty (60) days of the appeal to the State.
 A complainant may withdraw his/her appeal at any time prior to the hearing.
 The decision is final unless appealed to the Secretary.

-Statewide Workforce Development System Review Process
+Statewide Workforce Investment System Grievance or Complaint Review Process

-Grievances or complaints from participants and other interested parties affected by Statewide Workforce Development programs may be submitted at:
+Grievances and complaints from participants and other interested parties affected by Statewide Workforce Investment programs may be submitted to the State at:

-Nebraska Department of Labor Office of Employment and Training 550 S. 16th Street Lincoln, Nebraska 68509
+Nebraska Department of Labor Office of Employment and Training 550 South 16th Street Lincoln, Nebraska 68509

-If it is determined that the complaint is directly related to the local Workforce Innovation and Opportunity Act Program, then the complaint/grievance will be remanded to the local area grievance process.
-Local level procedures shall be exhausted before the complaint may be addressed at the state level.
+If it is determined that the complaint is directly related to the local Workforce Investment Act program, then the complaint/grievance will be remanded to the local area grievance process.
+Local level procedures shall be exhausted before the complaint may be addressed at the State level.
 The local area shall either resolve the complaint informally or have a hearing and issue a final local decision within sixty (60) days.